Numerical approximation of McKean-Vlasov SDEs via stochastic gradient descent: Numerical study

 \section{Numerical study}

-We conduct several numerical experiments to study the numerical performance of {Algorithm \ref{alg:mbSGDMVSDE}} for different values of the mini-batch sample size $M$.
+We conduct several numerical experiments to study the numerical performance of {Algorithm \ref{alg:mbSGDMVSDE}} for different values of the mini-batch sample size $M$\footnote{The code is available at \url{https://github.com/amatoandre/Numerical-approximation-of-MKV-SDEs-via-SGD.git}}.
 Precisely, we test it for the following models: \begin{enumerate} \item The Kuramoto-Shinomoto-Sakaguchi model (Section \ref{sec:kuramoto}) which is in the form of \eqref{eq:new_MKV} with a low value of $K=3$.
-The goal here is to test the accuracy and efficiency of the scheme in a case where the dependence on the state is truly separated from the one on the measure. \item A model with a quadratic drift (Section \ref{sec:quadratic}), which is outside the scope of our Assumption \ref{rem:bound}.
+The goal here is to test the accuracy and efficiency of the scheme in a case where the dependence on the state is truly separated from the one on the measure. \item A model with a quadratic drift (Section \ref{sec:quadratic}), which is outside the scope of our Assumption \ref{ass:regularity-for-SDE-no-basis}.
 Here we show, numerically, that our SGD algorithm efficiently converges, at least for small times, even if the coefficients are super-linear in the measure variable. \item An MV-SDE with a Gaussian convolution kernel (Section \ref{sec:convol}).
 The SDE has no separable coefficients, but it can be approximated by dynamics in the form of \eqref{eq:new_MKV} with a sufficiently large $K$ by employing a projection technique based on the generalized Fourier series (see \cite{belomestny2018projected}).
 The goal is to show that our {algorithm} can be successfully employed, in combination with the aforementioned projection technique, to obtain good approximations of the law of the original SDE. \end{enumerate}

 The following choices are common to all our numerical experiments: \begin{itemize} \item The finite dimensional space $S_n$ for the domain projection of Section \ref{sec:ProjOnFiniteDimSpace} is that of the $n$-dimensional polynomials.
-In particular, for a given $n\in\mathbb{N}$ and $T >0$, the basis $g_0,\cdots,g_n$ is given by the Lagrange polynomials centred at the Chebyshev nodes, i.e.
+In particular, for a given $n\in\mathbb{N}$ and $T >0$, the basis $g_0,\cdots,g_n$ is given by the Lagrange polynomials centred at the Chebyshev nodes {$t_0,\dots,t_n$ defined in \eqref{eq:orthog poly basis}.} Therefore, recalling the lifting operator $\Lc$ defined in \eqref{eq:lifting_operator}, for any $a\in \mathbb{R}^{(n+1)\times K}$ we have